illumos/libscf-sys/README.md

 the [Service Management Facility (SMF)](https://illumos.org/man/7/smf) on illumos systems.

-## License
+## Licence

-Unless otherwise noted, all components are licensed under the Mozilla Public License Version 2.0.
+Unless otherwise noted, all components are dual-licenced under either the [MIT Licence](./LICENSE-MIT) or the [Apache License Version 2.0](./LICENSE-APACHE).